Back to blog

 The legal and governance problem becomes acute when agents cross organisational boundaries.
 Financial institutions deploy agents into settlement and credit workflows that interact with counterparty systems.
 Mining companies deploy agents across supplier networks spanning multiple jurisdictions.
 Airlines deploy agents into procurement workflows that engage external counterparties.
 In each case, two agents representing different legal entities, with different regulatory obligations and potentially adverse interests, interact across a boundary where no shared legal infrastructure exists.

 Capgemini's World Cloud Report for Financial Services 2026 found that nearly 50 percent of banks and insurers are creating dedicated roles to supervise AI agents.
 That is an acknowledgement of the problem, not a solution to it.
-Human supervision of agent-to-agent interaction operating at machine speed, across jurisdictions, and across delegation chains involving ephemeral sub-agents is not a scalable legal governance mechanism.
+Human supervision of agent-to-agent interaction operating at machine speed, across jurisdictions, and across delegation chains involving ephemeral sub-agents is not a scalable legal governance solution.

 This is not optional governance overhead.
 It is the precondition for deploying autonomous agents in cross-organisational workflows without creating compliance exposure that existing corporate governance obligations cannot absorb.
-Moltbook showed what agents do when no one has built that infrastructure.
-Enterprise deployment at scale means the cost of not building it is no longer contained.